cloudmesh-community/book/chapters/cloud/multipass.md

 # Multipass

-Multipass is a command line tool to manage Ubuntu virtual machines on a computer from the command line.
+Multipass is a command-line tool to manage Ubuntu virtual machines on a computer from the command line.
 With the help of multipass, we can simulate a cloud that manages virtual machines on your computer.